jarekbryk/careerslinks/README.md

 ### Career advice

+–	Interactive [academic research career flowchart](https://mrc.ukri.org/skills-careers/interactive-career-framework/#/home) which maps various grant application programmes from some (but not all) funding bodies in the UK.
+Also good for mapping several academic career pathways.

 –	[Dieter Lukas’ academic life and career thoughts](https://dieterlukas.github.io/academiccareer.html).
 Dieter Lukas is an old pal of mine and I like what he says :-)

 –	[The Baskett Lab: Grant and job resources](http://www.des.ucdavis.edu/faculty/baskett/links/academia.html) US-centred but a lot of career advise resources that are generally applicable.